3D-e-Chem/knime-testflow/README.md

 ## 3. Add test workflow

-Create a test workflow as described in the "Testing Framework" manual that you get when you install the "KNIME Testing Framework" (look in plugins/org.knime.testing_x.y.z/doc/Regression Tests.pdf).
+Create a test workflow as described in the ["Testing Framework" manual](https://github.com/knime/knime-core/blob/bf6f8c378694d5a435ef29cb469a7ced26ffca9f/org.knime.testing/doc/Regression%20Tests.pdf).

 Place the workflow as a directory inside the `src/knime/` directory of the tests module.